Skip to main content

 Why it matters

 This pattern applies to any public facility inventory: libraries, recreation centers, community gardens, public restrooms.
 Once built, the core component is reusable across departments.
-For parks specifically, a single accessibility filter can meaningfully change who can use city services: a resident with mobility limitations searching for a wheelchair-accessible trail shouldn't have to call the parks department to find out if one exists.
+For parks specifically, a single accessibility filter can meaningfully change who can use city services β€” a resident searching for a wheelchair-accessible trail shouldn't have to call the parks department to find out if one exists.